 It then occurred to me that because I was a male I could technically just go outside without a shirt on, but I simply didn't have the confidence to do that.

-I then thought about "Charles Darwin" and thought to myself that if I died in the fire it would be "Natural Selection", because a man who is too embarrassed to be seen without a shirt on will not go on to reproduce anyways!
+I then thought about "Charles Darwin", and thought to myself that if I died in the fire it would be "natural selection", because a man who is too embarrassed to be seen without a shirt on will probably not go on to reproduce anyways!